mikoloism/rexus-hook/react-trux/README.md

 so if we create a hooks that work with no dependencies (only react-context-api), that help us to work with global state,

 i think this is good thing :heart:

+## example

+you can see an exmple of this hooks in [my-github](https://github.com/miko-github/react-trux)

 ## install